christinarithika7823/christinarithika7823/README.md

  - 👯 I’m looking forward to an opportunity to work as *a frontend web developer*
  - 👨‍💻 All of my projects are available at **[MY PORTFOLIO](https://portfoliofinal-jet.vercel.app/)**.
  - 📫 How to reach me *gracechristina2320@gmail.com*
- - ⚡ Fun fact: PROGRAMMER'S WORST NIGHTMARE: *When it takes you two hours to figure out you forgot the semicolon......😄*
+ - ⚡ Fun fact: PROGRAMMER'S WORST NIGHTMARE: *When it takes you two hours to figure out you forgot the semicolon.....😄*
- - 💬 Ask me about anything, I am happy to help.
+ - 💬 Ask me about anything; I am happy to help.

   ## 🚀 Languages and Tools :